Tiger66639/gohst/README.md

     fi
     gohst > log 2> err &

-This script can also be found at [gohst-example](https://github.com/cosban/gohst-example/master/start.sh) You can also view a website running gohst at [cosban.net](https://cosban.net)
+You may also visit [cosban.net](https://cosban.net) which will always be running the latest version of gohst.